Research

 Projects

-I am currently involved in two research projects:
+I am currently involved in the following research projects:

 Swedish FrameNet (SweFN++)